There have been more mass shootings than days in 2023, database shows

 Though mass shootings don’t make up the majority of gun violence incidents in America, their impact on communities and victims is evident.

-Here's a look at some of the mass shootings seen so far this year:
+Here's a look at some of the other mass shooting tragedies the U.S. has seen so far this year:

 Two people are dead and three others injured in a shooting in Birmingham, Alabama.
 On Monday, Sept.
 4, officials say a total of five victims arrived at UAB hospital with gunshot wounds.
 Three of the victims were fired upon while at UAB hospital, leading to damage to an emergency room door and a law enforcement patrol car.